 - Mini-Lessons for each sight word that not only guides you through teaching that word, but brings in many other words for study that share a sound spelling.
 Mini-Lessons include teaching the word, writing the word, finding words with similar characteristics, and writing sentences using the word.

-- Sight word sentences to illustrate – comprehension enrichment
+- Sight word sentences to illustrate for comprehension enrichment

-- Word searches in many levels – recognition
+- Word searches in many levels for word recognition

-- Crossword puzzles in more advanced levels – comprehension
+- Crossword puzzles at more advanced levels for comprehension

-- Making words tactilely – phonics: to study the structure of words including more complex sound spellings
+- Making words tactilely for phonics: to study the structure of words including more complex sound spellings

-- Plain word wall words to coincide with the SnapWords® studied
+- Plain word wall cards to coincide with the SnapWords® studied

 - Tracking charts to record each student’s progress